JNPRAutomate/ptolemy/README.md

-# Ptolemy - The network cartographer
+# PTOLEMY - THE NETWORK CARTOGRAPHER

 The repository is under active development.
 If you take a clone, you are getting the latest, and perhaps not entirely stable code.